-We can assess your income and assets to see if you can get government subsidised aged care.
+How we assess your income and assets to see if you can get help to pay for aged care.

 You need to know

-- an Aged Care Assessment Team (ACAT) assessment, and
+- an assessment from an Aged Care Assessment Team (ACAT), and

-Find your nearest ACAT on the My Aged Care website.
+Find your nearest ACAT team on the My Aged Care website.

-You can choose not to have a means test assessment.
-This means you will not get government help with the costs of your aged care and you will pay the maximum fees.
+You can choose not to have a means test.
+But if you don’t have one you won’t be able to get help with aged care fees.

 - 1 January